 Along with these recognitions, this gala serves as a signature event of the organization in two important ways:

 - It is a primary fundraising event for the organization; It is the premier event that best highlights the mission of the Sarcoma Foundation of America.

-- Net proceeds from the event will benefit the 2022 research and patient education programs; Funding sarcoma research grants and educating patients about novel therapies and empowering them to be better advocates for their care.
+- Net proceeds from the event will benefit the 2023 research and patient education programs; Funding sarcoma research grants and educating patients about novel therapies and empowering them to be better advocates for their care.

 SFA relies on the devotion and support of donors and friends to continue working to find new and better therapies, and ultimately the cure, for sarcoma.
 Your support will aide in the effort to fund research and provide resources for the sarcoma community.
-The evening will take place on an interactive virtual event platform, and include a compelling program, silent auction, virtual photo booth and entertainment.

 We hope you will join the SFA community to honor outstanding and inspirational leaders who proudly represent the important work of SFA while raising money for much needed research.

-DATE: September 28, 2021
+DATE: Wednesday, September 28, 2022

 Ernest and Amelia Gallo Family Professor of Pediatrics and Medicine, Stanford University